 Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
-Full-time students who earned a 3.4 or better grade point average for the fall 2014 semester are named to the Dean’s List.
+Full-time students who earned a 3.4 or better grade point average are named to the Dean’s List.
 Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.

 Competition begins at 9 a.m. with the final round to determine the winner starting at 2:30 p.m. in Room 303 of the Engineering Technology Building.

 In Calhoun County, you don’t need special equipment to see billions of stars—just gaze up at the night sky.
 The West Virginia county is closer to maximizing a vital asset – darkness – through a partnership between Fairmont State University and the University of Tennessee, Knoxville, with support from the Appalachian Regional Commission.

 A $10,000 grant from Dominion Foundation will help Fairmont State University’s College of Science and Technology launch a solar energy program that has on-campus and community outreach components.